-Recommendations for a DL classroom also include creating lessons that connect between contents to transfer cognitive skills from one language to the other.
+Recommendations for a DL classroom also include creating lessons that connect between contents.
 Thematic instruction, "promotes students' understanding of the content while also promoting their development in two languages."
-(Cloud, Genesee & Hamayan 2013, 99) This is a common practice at the elementary level where teachers
+(Cloud, Genesee & Hamayan 2013, 99) This is a common practice at the elementary level where teachers collaborate across grade levels and content but much less so in the middle and high school setting where teachers typically collaborate in content PLCs.
+The following is an example of a cross content collaboration in the middle school setting.